ammarhamzi/kl-subway-locators/readme.md

 - **FastAPI**: To handle API requests.
 - **Bootstrap**: For the frontend interface.
 - **NLP**: To handle user queries.
+- **Geocoding**: To display maps and mark the location of the outlets on the map.

 ### Installation